Some Background Information

 Since I am very superstitious and a bit of a worrier (ok, maybe an understatement?), my husband and I decided to wait the full three months to share our news with most of our family and friends.
 That is also why I waited to start this blog, so now I have to catch you up and fill you in.

 I will start by explaining that yes, this pregnancy was planned.
 Yes, I am a Nutritionist, in the medical field, and I specialize in Pediatric and Pre- and Post-Natal Nutrition.
 I have studied pregnancy and child-rearing for years.
 I have counseled numerous Moms and Dads-to-be, new parents, and children on improving their diets to best meet their needs.
 I have experienced pregnancy attempts, pregnancy, birth, and child rearing right beside many of my close friends who already have kids.
 I do know, however, that nothing compares to ME going through this miracle myself and watching and feeling my changing body every day.
 I am excited and nervous all at the same time, with every day presenting itself as a new adventure.
 I do know that this will make me a better Nutritionist, as I can truly say I understand what my clients are feeling as they embark on their journeys.
+If you’re wondering how to confirm client’s identity, you should know a ton of methods to verify people’s identity online – but using video ident companies is a good way to prevent any fraud from happening.

 Let me share a bit about my personal concern with my weight and my body